apigee/trireme/README.md

-# Noderunner
+# Trireme

 This is a set of libraries for running node.js scripts inside Java.

-## What is Noderunner?
+## What is Trireme?

-Noderunner runs Node.js scripts inside the JVM.
+Trireme runs Node.js scripts inside the JVM.
 This is important because there is a lot of software out there (including our own) that is built in Java and isn't going to get rewritten in JavaScript now or in the future.

-Noderunner is specifically designed to be embeddable within any Java program.
-There is a lot of support inside Noderunner for this specific case:
+Trireme is specifically designed to be embeddable within any Java program.
+There is a lot of support inside Trireme for this specific case:

 * Many Node.js scripts can run inside a single JVM, subject to memory constraints.
 * Each script is totally isolated from the others -- there is no way for one script to affect the heap of